 The Cane Corso stands as a potent, astute, and profoundly devoted canine type with age-old origins and a contemporary repute as a dedicated household guardian.
-Recognized for its commanding look and placid assurance, this Italian mastiff is not a dog for every person—but for the suitable proprietor, the Cane Corso can be an outstanding associate.
+Recognized for its commanding look and placid assurance, this Italian mastiff is not a dog for every person—but for a suitable proprietor, the Cane Corso can be an outstanding associate.

 Cane Corso Dog Breed Summary